Therapy is vital to the process of healing and recovery from childhood trauma. It takes commitment, it takes time, and it takes a lot of hard work.

 One of the first things I did was find a counselor.
 I started seeing a counselor at a local agency that specializes in sexual and domestic abuse support.
 It was this counselor who referred me to EMDR and that is where I have stayed since.

-I have been seeing my EMDR counselor for a few years now and I’ve come to realize there are some things that Trauma Survivors need to know as they begin therapy or they might tap out too early.
+I have been seeing my therapist for nearly six years now now and I’ve come to realize there are some things that Trauma Survivors need to know as they begin therapy or they might tap out too early.

 Here are 11 things to know as you begin your journey.

 1. Finding the right counselor is SO important.